-- ESCU reviewed the reasons cited for lending during the past 6 months, and identified that requests related to the purchase of digital equipment are increasing
+- ESCU reviewed the reasons given for lending during the past six months, and identified that requests related to buying digital equipment are increasing

-- They’ve launched a Digital Loans campaign targeted at members needing to borrow up to £1,000 to purchase computers or tablets based on affordable repayments
+- they launched a digital loans campaign targeted at members needing to borrow up to £1,000 to buy computers or tablets based on affordable repayments

-- The organisation is going to add loans for digital equipment to its annual survey to collect data on the local need.
+- the organisation has added loans for digital equipment to its annual survey to collect data on the local need.
 They’ll share this data with us and other interested parties to coordinate and focus future initiatives

 The bigger picture

 ESCU is one of 277 credit unions across England, Scotland and Wales with 1,428,641 users, total assets of £1.82 billion and total loans of £1.1 billion.
 They’re all members of the Association of British Credit Unions.

 This scale offers the potential for the introduction of digital loan schemes such as that recently launched by ESCU, across Great Britain, as one way of helping people obtain computers and tablets in an affordable way.